Kong/kongponents/docs/components/table.md

 ### hidePaginationWhenOptional

 Set this to `true` to hide the pagination UI when the table record count is less than or equal to the `pageSize`.
+Note: this property is ignored if using `paginationType` `offset` as it requires knowing the `total` number of records.

 ### disableSorting